CesiumGS/3d-tiles/specification/Metadata/README.md

 #### Description

 Descriptions (`description`) provide a human-readable explanation of an enum, its purpose, or its contents.
 Typically at least a phrase, and possibly several sentences or paragraphs.
+Descriptions must be valid Unicode strings.

 #### Values

 An enum consists of a set of named values, represented as `(string, integer)` pairs.
 The following enum value types are supported: `INT8`, `UINT8`, `INT16`, `UINT16`, `INT32`, `UINT32`, `INT64`, and `UINT64`.
 See the [Component Type](#component-type) section for definitions of each.
 Smaller enum types limit the range of possible enum values, and allow more efficient binary encoding.
-For unsigned value types, enum values most be non-negative.
 Duplicate names or values within the same enum are not allowed.

 ***